+Unregulated Contaminants

+Category of Contaminants Units Status Highest Range Typical Sources of Contaminants

+Inorganic

-Unregulated Contaminants Category of Contaminants Units Status Highest 1 Range Typical Sources of Contaminants Inorganic Sulfate in mine drainage wastes. ppm NR 51.8 1 35.2 to 82 Naturally present in the environment and Nickel ppb NR 3 6.8 1 0.7 to 7.1 Used in manufacturing alloys, corrosion resistant batteries, and electroplating.
-2,4 & 2,6 di-nitrotoluene, . degradate, 4,4-DDE, EPTC Perchlorate and Terbacil , Molinate, MT The non-regulated (NR) contaminants shown in the adjacent column are required to be monitored under the "unregulated contaminant monitoring rule" (UCMR) by large water providers on a quarterly basis for one year.
+Sulfate ppm NR 84 42 to 84 Naturally present in the environment and in mine drainage wastes.

+Nickel ppb NR 2 2.0 0.9 to 2.0 Used in manufacturing alloys, corrosion resistant batteries, and electroplating.

+2,4 & 2,6 di-nitrotoluene, Acetochlor, DCPA mono & di-acid degradate, 4,4-DDE, EPTC, Molinate, MTBE, Nitrobenzene, Perchlorate and Terbacil The contaminants shown in the adjacent column are required to be monitored under the "unregulated contaminant monitoring rule" (UCMR) by large water providers on a quarterly basis for one year.
 EPA requires that large water systems monitor for these compounds to help determine the need for future regulations.
-The monitoring for the UCMR began as of January 2002.
+The monitoring for the UCMR began January 2002.
 None of the contaminants listed is detected.
+Results are available on request.

+Disinfection Byproduct S 1

-The results are available on request.
-Disinfection Byproducts Chloral Hydrate ppb NR 6.0 1 1.6 to 13.0 The non-regulated (NR) contaminants shown here are byproducts of drinking water chlorination.
+Chloral Hydrate ppb NR 13.0 1.6 to 13.0 The non-regulated (NR) contaminants shown here are byproducts of drinking water chlorination.
 EPA required that large water providers monitor for these compounds to help determine the need for future regulations.

-Chloropicrin ppb NR 0.7 1 < 0.5 to 0.9 Haloacetic Acids(6) ppb NR 34.8 1 15 to 52 Haloacetonitriles ppb NR 6.2 1 2.3 to 12.3 Haloketones tones ppb NR 2.4 1 1.1 to 4.9 Note: The disinfectant byproduct analyti- cal data are from year 1997 during the information collection rule.
-The Haloacetic Total Organic Halides ppb NR 237.5 1 160 to 330 acid data are from the 1998 monitoring.
+Chloropicrin ppb NR 0.9 < 0.5 to 0.9

+Haloacetic Acids(6) ppb NR 53 15 to 53

+Haloacetonitriles ppb NR 12.3 2.3 to 12.3 -

+Haloketones ppb NR 4.9 1.1 to 4.9

+Total Organic Halides ppb NR 330 160 to 330

-The average level detected is shown for non-regulated contaminants (NR).
-2 EPA regulations require that corrective action be taken if greater than 5 of 50 samples exceed the action level.
+1 EPA regulations require that corrective action be taken if greater than 5 of 50 samples exceed the action level.

 Nickel is required to be monitored while EPA reconsiders its MCL.